2022 I.C.E. Exchange Call for Proposals Closed

 - Focused Tutorial: The primary purpose of the focused tutorial is to educate the audience about a focal credentialing topic.
 Tutorials are led by an expert and provide a deeper dive into a specific credentialing topic.
 Attendees who have mastered the fundamentals of a certain topic will have the opportunity to gain a more in-depth understanding of a specific area relating to that topic.
 For example, the presenters might provide instruction on how to develop a certain item type, explain how to conduct a new kind of statistical analysis, or offer a how-to session on running a certain type of meeting.

-- Audience Interaction Session: 45-60 minute session that does not require AV and focuses on audience participation.
+- Audience Interaction Session: 45-60 minute session that does not require AV and focuses on audience networking and discussion.
 Examples of formats include:

 - Roundtable discussion: A facilitated discussion in which attendees break into small groups to answer questions, discuss issues, solve problems, etc.